benmarwick/rrtools/README.md

         ├── template.docx  # used to style the output of the paper.Rmd
         └── template.Rmd

--   the `paper.Rmd` in `analysis/paper/` is ready to render with bookdown
+-   the `paper.Rmd` in `analysis/paper/` is ready to write in and render with bookdown
 -   the `references.bib` file is empty, ready to insert reference details
 -   you can replace the supplied `csl` file with one from <https://github.com/citation-style-language/>
--   we recommend using the [citr addin](https://github.com/crsh/citr) and [Zotero](https://www.zotero.org/) for high efficiency
+-   we recommend using the [citr addin](https://github.com/crsh/citr) and [Zotero](https://www.zotero.org/) for highly efficient citation insertion while writing in an Rmd file.
--   remember that DESCRIPTION Imports: must include the names of all packages used in analysis
+-   remember that `Imports:` field in the `DESCRIPTION` file must include the names of all packages used in analysis documents (e.g. `paper.Rmd`)

 #### 7. `rrtools::use_dockerfile()`

--   this creates a basic Dockerfile using [`rocker/verse`](https://github.com/rocker-org/rocker) as the base image
+-   this creates a basic Dockerfile using [`rocker/verse`](https://github.com/rocker-org/rocker) as the base image.
 -   the version of R in your rocker container will match the version used when you run this function, for example `rocker/verse:3.4.0`
--   [`rocker/verse`](https://github.com/rocker-org/rocker) includes R, the [tidyverse](http://tidyverse.org/), RStudio, pandoc and LaTeX, so build times are very fast
+-   [`rocker/verse`](https://github.com/rocker-org/rocker) includes R, the [tidyverse](http://tidyverse.org/), RStudio, pandoc and LaTeX, so compendium build times are very fast, both locally and on travis.
+-   we need to edit Dockerfile to add linux dependencies (many R packages require additional libraries outside of R).
--   we need to edit dockerfile to add linux dependencies (if any) & modify which Rmd files are rendered when the container is made
+-   we need to modify which Rmd files are rendered when the container is made.
 -   we need to make an account at <https://hub.docker.com/> to host our Docker container

 #### 8. `devtools::use_testthat()`